bn:00060455n

 Noun Concept

-Categories: Holy See, Articles with short description, Papal primacy, Wikipedia articles incorporating a citation from the 1911 Encyclopaedia Britannica with Wikisource reference, Pope Pius IX
+Categories: All articles that may have off-topic sections, Wikipedia articles incorporating a citation from the 1911 Encyclopaedia Britannica with Wikisource reference, Pope Pius IX, Wikipedia articles incorporating a citation from Collier's Encyclopedia, Catholic theology and doctrine

 EN